vibbits/gentle-hands-on-python/lesson_plans/lesson_plan_day1.md

 ## Objectives

-1. Begin to understand programming and computing.
-What are "building blocks"?
-How are building blocks "glued" together?
+1. Understand what the "building blocks" or programming are, and how they are "glued" together?
 1. Evaluate some simple Python expressions on various data types.
 1. Recognise error messages, comprehend them, and fix the problem they're describing.
 1. Understand what a variable is how how to use them.
-1. How are non-integer real numbers represented.
-Understand that using them can be dangerous.
-1. How to perform type conversions.
 1. How to perform some simple I/O with `input()` and `print()`.

 ## Materials